-Blonder Tongue Laboratories, Inc. (together with its consolidated subsidiaries, the "Company") is a technologydevelopment and manufacturing company that delivers television signal encoding, transcoding, digital transport, and broadband product solutions to the markets the Company serves, including the telecommunications, fiber optic and cable service provider markets, MDU market, the lodging/hospitality market and the institutional market, including campuses, hospitals, prisons and schools, primarily throughout the United States and Canada.
+Blonder Tongue Laboratories, Inc. (together with its consolidated subsidiaries, the "Company") is a technology-development and manufacturing company that delivers television signal encoding, transcoding, digital transport, and broadband product solutions to the markets the Company serves, including the telecommunications, fiber optic and cable service provider markets, MDU market, the lodging/hospitality market and the institutional market, including campuses, hospitals, prisons and schools, primarily throughout the United States and Canada.
 The consolidated financial statements include the accounts of Blonder Tongue Laboratories, Inc. and its wholly-owned subsidiaries.
 Significant intercompany accounts and transactions have been eliminated in consolidation.

-The accompanying unaudited condensed consolidated interim financial statements as of March 31, 2023, and for the three months ended March 31, 2023, and 2022 have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim financial information.
+The accompanying unaudited condensed consolidated interim financial statements as of June 30, 2023, and for the three and six months ended June 30, 2023, and 2022 have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim financial information.
 The accompanying unaudited condensed consolidated interim financial statements include all adjustments, consisting primarily of normal recurring adjustments, which the Company considers necessary for a fair presentation of the condensed consolidated financial position, operating results, changes in stockholders' equity and cash flows for the periods presented.
 The condensed consolidated balance sheet at December 31, 2022 has been derived from audited consolidated financial statements.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with GAAP for complete financial statements have been condensed or omitted pursuant to OTCQXOTCQB rules and regulations.
-The accompanying unaudited consolidated financial statements for the year ended December 31, 2022, and notes thereto.
+The accompanying unaudited condensed consolidated interim financial statements should be read in conjunction with the consolidated financial statements for the year ended December 31, 2022, and notes thereto.